Winston-Lu/ESP8266-LED-Shelf/README.md

 ## To Do

 ### Lighting
-1. Add a struct/array for the clock LED's in a 2D-esque way
-2. Create a rain effect
-3. Create a fire effect
+1. Create a fire effect

 ### Functional
 1. Optional hyphen seperator for hours and minutes